Cambridge-ICCS/cambridge-iccs.github.io/summerschool23.md

 video](https://www.youtube.com/watch?v=RAKttoCPXws) to find out more!
 If you would like to suggest a project idea, please use the [team hackathon ideas/pitches form](https://docs.google.com/forms/d/e/1FAIpQLSe-OU8L8i6UXvFmfFXVCzFa71meOMYG-OuM_EwQgGVL0WELGQ/viewform?usp=sf_link) to propose your project idea.

-## ICCS RSE Open Office Hours

-Through the summer school, attendees can [book a session](https://docs.google.com/spreadsheets/d/1WKZxp3nqpXrIRMRkfFzc71sos-UD-Uy1zeab0c1p7Xc/edit?usp=sharing) with one of the ICCS RSEs for advice or to discuss ongoing projects.

  <script>
 function convert(t) {